 The state of Styria, located in the south and center of Austria, is considered less touristy compared to other regions in Austria.
 However, it has wonderful nature areas that include impressive mountain peaks, rivers, waterfalls, and more.

 In the Schladming area and the Obertal and Untertal valleys, there are many hiking trails along impressive stream channels and waterfalls.
-These trails are called the Wild Waters trails (in German: Wilde Wasser) and they stretch for many kilometers in this area.
-One of the most popular trails among the Wilde Wasser routes is undoubtedly the “Hell’s Canyon” (in German: Höllschlucht).
+These trails, called the Wild Waters trails (Wilde Wasser), stretch for many kilometers across this area.
+One of the most popular trails among the Wilde Wasser routes is undoubtedly the “Hell’s Canyon” (Höllschlucht).

 Riesach Waterfall (Riesachwasserfall)

 The trail in “Hell’s Canyon” runs along the Riesachbach stream and includes a viewpoint of the most impressive waterfall in the state of Styria.
-The waterfall is divided into two parts – the upper waterfall and the lower waterfall, and its total height is 140 meters.
+The waterfall splits into two parts—the upper waterfall and the lower waterfall—and reaches a total height of 140 meters.
 At the bottom of the waterfall, there is an observation deck right next to the water, so you can feel the water spray and enjoy the impressive power of the waterfall.

-The trail is not simple and is suitable for experienced hikers.
-Along the trail, there are 8 bridges, about 500 steps, and 2 ladders.
-The large bridge on this trail is a 50-meter-long (steel) rope bridge that crosses over the canyon.
-After passing through the canyon, the trail continues towards the alpine lake into which the stream flows.
-This lake is called Riesachsee.
+The trail is challenging and best suited for experienced hikers.
+It features 8 bridges, about 500 steps, and 2 ladders, including a 50-meter-long steel rope bridge over the canyon.
+After the canyon, the trail continues to the alpine lake Riesachsee.

 - Difficulty Level: Medium (there are elevation differences of about 300 meters on the ascent and descent).
 The walk inside the canyon is not suitable for young children.